All Products

 nginx.ingress.kubernetes.io/canary-weight

-Specifies the percentage of requests that are sent to the canary version.
-The value is an integer that ranges from 0 to 100.
+Set the percentage of requests routed to the specified service (an integer from 0 to 100).

 nginx.ingress.kubernetes.io/canary-weight-total